redis/redis-doc/commands/sdiff.md

-Returns the members of the set resulting from the difference between the first set and all the successive sets.
+Returns the members of the set resulting from the difference between the first [Redis set](/docs/data-types/sets) and all the successive sets.

 For example: